Motorhomes Australia

 Here in Australia, we don’t have a massive selection of RVs to choose from.
 But there’s still a pretty big list.

-I’ve managed to find 25 motorhome manufacturers with almost 200 different models of motorhomes!
+I’ve managed to find almost 40 motorhome manufacturers with over 200 different models of motorhomes!

 The spreadsheet lists Make, Model, Length, Width, Height, Weights, Number of people it sleeps, bathroom, the battery set-up, aircon, Base Price and the URL so you can go and check it out for yourself.

-Here are 9 of the best motorhomes Australia.
+Here are 8 of the best motorhomes Australia IMO.
 They’ve each got features that make this motorhome a great touring rig, whether you’re a solo traveller, couple or a family.

-Now this looks like a bit of a beast motorhome!
+Now this 4×4 motorhome looks like a bit of a beast!

-The Sherwood Conqueror by Suncamper Motorhomes, is based on their popular E Series but with a host of accessories as standard.
+The Conqueror 2.0 by Suncamper Motorhomes, is the upgraded model of the Sherwood Conqueror (based on their popular E Series) but with a host of improvements as requested by customers, as well as the latest technology and trends in the industry.

 Length: 5.85m